bartificer/programming-by-stealth/docs/pbs55.md

 The last prescriptive part of the challenge called for the creation of a list of needed equipment as a bulleted list, and the display of this list as a flex row with icons from any source of your choosing.

-I chose to use the latest free version of the [” rel=”noopener” target=”\_blank”>Font Awesome](http://

-<table class=) glyphicon library we learned about way back in [instalment 29](https://bartificer.net/pbs29).
+I chose to use the latest free version of the [Font Awesome](http://fontawesome.io) glyphicon library we learned about way back in [instalment 29](https://pbs.bartificer.net/pbs29).

 The key to making this work is to display the list itself as a flex row by adding the `d-flex` and `flex-row` classes.
 This will make the list items behave like flex items, but they are still being displayed as list items, so they still have their bullets.
-The best way we currently know about to fix this is to explicitly display these elements as blocks by adding the class `d-block` to each.
-Finally, to distribute the flex items nicely within the row, and to centre the content of each list item I also added the `justify-content-around` and `text-center` classes to the list as a whole.
+The best way we currently know to fix this is to explicitly display these elements as blocks by adding the class `d-block` to each.
+Finally, to distribute the flex items nicely within the row, and to centre the content of each list item, I also added the `justify-content-around` and `text-center` classes to the list as a whole.
 A representative sample of my code is shown below:

 ```html
 <ul class="d-flex flex-row justify-content-around text-center">